micro-api/micro-api/README.md

 - The specification is concerned with representing the relationship graph between types.
 - Interoperability with JSON-LD is a primary concern of this specification.
 A JSON-LD client may be able to parse a Micro API document, but without the additional semantics.
+- The `@context` object from JSON-LD is intentionally unspecified.
+Micro API does not restrict ad-hoc record types, but its structure enables context to be added.
 - Assume that the application protocol controls the flow of the interaction (HTTP `OPTIONS`, `GET`, `POST`, `PATCH`, `DELETE`).